BBFA(LEGAL) - ETHICS: CONFLICT OF INTEREST DISCLOSURES

 Local Government Officer

-"Local government officer" means a member of the board, the superintendent, or an agent (including an employee) of the district who exercises discretion in the planning, recommending, selecting, or contracting of a vendor.
+"Local government officer" means a member of the board, the superintendent, or an agent of the district who exercises discretion in the planning, recommending, selecting, or contracting of a vendor.
 Local Gov't Code 176.001(4)

-"Records administrator" means the director, superintendent, or other person responsible for maintaining the records of a district or another person designated by the district to maintain statements and questionnaires filed under Local Government Code 176 and perform related functions.
-Local Gov't Code 176.001(5) [See CPC]
+"Records administrator" means the director, superintendent, or other person responsible for maintaining the records of the district or another person designated by the district to maintain statements and questionnaires filed under Local Government Code Chapter 176 and perform related functions.
+Local Gov't Code 176.001(5)

 Duties of Records Administrator